drshahizan/Python-big-data/Project/QwQ/readme.md

 <h4>
 <p>
+The dataset shows the Manhattan has the highest amount of cars followed by Queens, and Brooklyn.
+It is safe to assume that it is among the busiest city.
+In 2014, it has the higest distribution of administrative placed in New York.
+We has also found out most cars goes through a dead end.
+It is very strange to think a place as busy as New York has many Dead Ends, but there had been reports and pictures throughout the Internet about the Dead Ends in New York.

 Based on the EDA above, we can conclude that Pyspark library compute the fastest in the overall tasks.
 PySpark is the best fit which could process operations many times(100x) faster than Pandas.
 To rank the three in terms of speed of computing, Pyspark takes the first place, Dask, then Koalas.
 </p>
 </h4>